eblot/pyftdi/pyftdi/README.rst

 * All FTDI device ports (UART, MPSSE) can be used simultaneously.

-* Several FTDI adapters can be used simultaneously from the same Python runtime.
+* Several FTDI adapters can be accessed simultaneously from the same Python runtime instance.

 * Serial port, up to 12 Mbps.
 PyFtdi includes a pyserial_ emulation layer that offers transparent access to the FTDI serial ports through a pyserial_-